johnpryan/letsvote/docs/blog.md

 ## Closing thoughts

-We've found that following these three rules allows us to share the most code between mobile and web:

-1. Use a layered architecture
-2. Remove logic from views
-3. Inject dependencies

-But don't overdo it.
-Refactoring is fun (code golf at work!), but can be a time sink.
+We've found that  using layers, simplifying views, and injecting dependencies allows us to share the most code between our Flutter app and web app.
+We calculate we are shaing 70% of our code (we include unit tests in this calculation) across all three platforms.
+But it's not the amount of sharing, it's *what* is being shared.
+Our apps share most critical code, the "brain" of our app.
+Instead of each platform being ahead or behind the others, all of our apps are up to date.
+Each person is focused on new features and improvements, not re-implementing existing work for another platform.

 ## FAQ